 We’ll gather at 7pm for drinking and chatting, and the readings will begin at 7.30pm.
 Thank you to The Poetry Foundation, whose biographies we’ve borrowed for this listing!

 Mark Ford was born in Nairobi, Kenya, and earned both his BA and DPhil from the University of Oxford.
-His collections of poetry include Landlocked (1991), Soft Sift (2001), Six Children (2011), and Selected Poems (2014).
+His collections of poetry include Landlocked (1991), Soft Sift (2001), Six Children (2011), Selected Poems (2014), and Enter, Fleeing (2018).
 He is the author of a biography, Raymond Roussel and the Republic of Dreams (2000), and a parallel text translation of Roussel’s last poem, Nouvelles Impressions d’Afrique (New Impressions of Africa) (2011), which was the runner-up for a PEN Award for Poetry in Translation from the PEN American Center.
 Ford’s criticism and essays have appeared widely in journals such as the New York Review of Books and the London Review of Books.
 He has published two collections of criticism, A Driftwood Altar (2005) and Mr and Mrs Stevens and Other Essays (2011), and edited the anthology London: A History in Verse (2012).
 His honors and awards include a Kennedy Scholarship at Harvard University and a visiting lectureship at the University of Kyoto.
 Ford lives in London and teaches at University College, London.